RevealBi/Documentation/en/dashboards/dashboard-linking.md

   * The **Link Name**, which is the title the users will see if they select the grid row or chart element.

   If you have added **dashboard filters** to the target dashboard, then you will also need to connect the dashboard filters to their corresponding fields in the dataset of the visualization you are adding a link to (see below).

   <img src="images/filter-configure-linking-dashboards.png" alt="Dashboard linking sample" width="100%"/>

-When ready, click _Done_ and go back.
+  Click _Done_ and go back.

-4. Click the _Create Link_ blue button.
+4. Select the *Create Link* blue button.

-The link to the dashboard will appear under _Links_ in _Settings_.

-You will notice that another setting appears under _Links_ - _Trigger_.
+The link to the dashboard will appear under _Links_ in the *Visualization Editor*.
+You will notice that the _Trigger_ setting has also appeared.
 See below for more information on [choosing your trigger](#trigger).

 #### Adding a URL